Is Tummy Time Really That Important For Baby’s Development?

 You will have heard from various sources, your public health nurse for example, how tummy time is important for your baby’s development.
 However the success and implantation of tummy time depends on knowing what exactly it means and the important ingredient of engaging baby whilst in the position and not attempting it when baby is tired, hungry or has a soiled nappy.

-If you find your baby continues to dislike tummy time, this can be as a result of something more serious and needs to be checked by a medical practitioner such as your GP, Pediatrician, Chartered Physio or Occupational Therapist specialising in Pediatrics.
+If you find your baby continues to dislike tummy time, this can be as a result of something more serious and needs to be checked by a medical practitioner such as your GP, Paediatrician, Chartered Physio or Occupational Therapist specialising in Pediatrics.

 Remember, keep tummy time fun and ensure your baby is safe at all times, never leave your baby unattended, ensuring she is awake and can breathe.